Brexit begins: UK triggers Article 50

 The triggering of Article 50 starts the clock ticking on two years of talks between May's government and the EU, which will involve everything from deals on trade, migration, education and healthcare.

-In the House of Commons, May promised to represent all of the UK in the negotiations that are to come.
+In the House of Commons, May promised to represent all of the UK in the negotiations to come.

 "When I sit around the negotiating table in the months ahead, I will represent every person in the whole United Kingdom -- young and old, rich and poor, city, town, country and all the villages and hamlets in between.
 And yes, those EU nationals who have made this country their home."

+"We understand that there will be consequences for the UK of leaving the EU.
+We know that we will lose influence over the rules that affect the European economy.
+We know that UK companies that trade with the EU will have to align with rules agreed by institutions of which we are no longer a part, just as we do in other overseas markets.
+We accept that."

-But May has vowed to weather the storm of Britain's exit from the EU's single market and customs union, essentially a free-trade zone that the country will no longer be a part of.
+May had vowed to weather the storm of Britain's exit from the EU's single market and customs union, essentially a free-trade zone that the country will no longer be a part of.

 The EU is the UK's biggest trading partner, and experts have warned that striking a comprehensive trade deal in two years will be unlikely.
 The two parties can, however, continue trade talks beyond this period.